 - 1.1.
 "Board" means the Board of Governors. - 1.2.
 "Chair" means the Chair of the Board of Governors. - 1.3.
 "Conflict of Interest" means whenever an individual's private interests interfere or conflict in any way (or appear to interfere or conflict) with the interests of the University of Lethbridge. - 1.4.
-"Designated Senior Official" means the President & Vice-Chancellor pursuant to the provisions of the Conflict of Interest Act of Alberta. - 1.5.
-"Employee" means any individual who works under a contract of employment with the University specifically including Senior Administrators. - 1.6.
-"Ethics Commissioner" means the Officer of the Alberta Legislature appointed to this role. - 1.7.
-"Governors" means the members of the Board of Governors, including the Chair. - 1.8.
-"President" means the position of President & Vice-Chancellor. - 1.9.
+"Employee" means any individual who works under a contract of employment with the University specifically including Senior Administrators. - 1.5.
+"Ethics Commissioner" means the Officer of the Alberta Legislature appointed to this role. - 1.6.
+"Governors" means the members of the Board of Governors, including the Chair. - 1.7.
+"President" means the position of President & Vice-Chancellor. - 1.8.
 "Proprietary information" means any information that is not generally known to the public, which may have commercial or competitive value.
 Examples of proprietary information are intellectual property, operating and marketing plans and employee information.

-- 1.10.
-"Senior Administrators" means the President, Vice-Presidents, Associate Vice-Presidents, Deans/University Librarian, Associate Deans/Associate University Librarians, Executive Directors (includes Registrar, Associate Vice-President (Information Technology), Associate Vice-President (Human Resources), General Counsel and any other positions covered under the Non-Academic Senior Administration Policy and Procedures Manual). - 1.11.
-"Senior Officials" means the Chair and the President pursuant to the provisions of the Conflict of Interest Act of Alberta. - 1.12.
-"Supervisor" means an Employee's manager of their department/unit, or in the case of an academic employee their Dean/University Librarian. - 1.13.
+- 1.9.
+"Senior Administrators" means the President, Vice-Presidents, Associate Vice-Presidents, Deans/University Librarian, Associate Deans/Associate University Librarians, Executive Directors (includes Registrar, Associate Vice-President (Information Technology), Associate Vice-President (Human Resources), General Counsel and any other positions covered under the Non-Academic Senior Administration Policy and Procedures Manual). - 1.10.
+"Senior Officials" means the Chair and the President pursuant to the provisions of the Conflict of Interest Act of Alberta. - 1.11.
+"Supervisor" means an Employee's manager of their department/unit, or in the case of an academic employee their Dean/University Librarian. - 1.12.
 "University" means the University of Lethbridge.